 Transportation of pets in the cabin is governed by the relevant country's laws relating to the entry/exit and transit of live animals.
 For more information, please review the TIM/TIMATIC sources.

-Due to international aviation regulations, we do not allow some pets onto our aircraft.
-Dogs posing a danger such as American Pitbull Terrier, American Staffordshire Terrier, Pitbull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro are not permitted on our aircraft.
-The American Bulldog, Bandog Tosa Inu, Bull Terrier, Staffordshire Bull Terrier, Caucasian Ovcharka, Douge De Bordeux, Doberman (Pincher Doberman and all Doberman breeds), Presa Canario, Rottweiler, Mastiff (excluding Bull Mastiff), and Wolf Dog Hybrid Cats with respiratory problems (Birman, Exotic, Persian, Himalayan, Burmese, etc.) and dogs (Affenpinscher, Pekinese, Pug (All breeds), Shar Pei, Shih Tzu, Japanese Chin, Lhasa Apso, Tibetan Spaniel, Chow Chow, English Toy Spaniel, English Bulldog, French Bulldog, Boston Terrier, Boxer, Brussels Griffon, Bull Mastiff (English Mastiff) etc.) are permitted on flights, provided that they are transported in the aircraft hold by the cargo unit.
+Due to international aviation rules, unfortunately we cannot admit some kinds of pets to flights.
+We cannot transport the dangerous dog breeds such as American Pitbull Terrier, American Staffordshire Terrier, Pitbull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro.
+In addition, for dog breeds such as American Bulldog, Bandog Tosa Inu, Bull Terrier, Staffordshire Bull Terrier, Caucasian Ovcharka, Douge De Bordeux, Doberman (Pincher Doberman and all Doberman breeds), Presa Canario, Rottweiler; Mastiff (excluding Bull Mastiff), Wolf Dog Hybrids, Affenpischer, Pekinese, Pug (All breeds), Shar Pei, Shih Tzu, Japanese Chin, Lhasa Apso, Tibetan Spaniel, Chow Chow, English Toy Spaniel, English Bulldog, French Bulldog, Boston Terrier, Boxer, Brussels Griffon and Bull Mastiff (English Mastiff), and cat breeds such as Birman, Exotic, Persian, Himalayan and Burmese, if they are outside the weight limits and cage dimensions specified for transport in the cabin, we can transport them in the cargo section only if they are accepted by the cargo unit.

 Within the frame of CITES-1, the African gray parrot (scientific name: Psittacus Erithacus) is not accepted on our flights.